STMicroelectronics/BlueSTSDK_Python/README.md

 - **Unreachable**: the connection with the node was in place, however it is not reachable anymore.
 - **Dead**: dummy final status.

-Each callback is performed asynchronously by a background thread.
+Each callback is performed asynchronously by a thread running in background.

 ### Feature
 This class represents the data exported by a node.